-Researchers wishing to access videotapes must contact State Archives staff to obtain the necessary equipment.
+Researchers wishing to access audiotapes must contact State Archives staff to obtain the necessary equipment.

-(Identify the item and cite the series), Texas Youth Commission executive office records.
+(Identify the item and cite the series), Texas Youth Commission speeches, presentations, and newspaper clippings.
 Archives and Information Services Division, Texas State Library and Archives Commission.

 Series removed from larger inventory and new accessions added by Halley Grogan, September 2016